The 4 Hour Work Week teaches the readers how to escape 9-5, live anywhere, and join the growing army of “new rich” digital nomads.

 - Check emails only once a day

-- Batch things together and address them altogether
+- Batch things together and address them all together

 The 4 Hour Work Week wants to be an how to book, so the details suit the goal.